 It is extremely important to enlist help from a competent attorney with juvenile court experience if your minor child has been detained and charged with juvenile delinquency.
 Not only is the child’s entire future at stake, but juvenile court is different from adult criminal court.
 Children have different rights than adults, and competent protection of the child’s rights requires assistance from a defense lawyer with extensive juvenile court experience.

-Farrell & Associates offers a free and confidential initial consultation with a Pittsburgh juvenile crime defense lawyer to all new potential clients.
+Farrell Weaver & Okun offers a free and confidential initial consultation with a Pittsburgh juvenile crime defense lawyer to all new potential clients.

 Our offices are in downtown Pittsburgh, one block from the Allegheny County Courthouse, near the First Avenue T stop.
 Ample parking lots are located in the area.

-To schedule an appointment with a Pennsylvania theft and shoplifting lawyer, call toll free, (412) 201-5159, or send an e-mail.
+To schedule an appointment with a Pennsylvania theft and shoplifting lawyer, call us at (412) 201-5159, or send an e-mail.